tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 association-type:

-> A base YANG identity for supported LSP association types as defined in {{?RFC6780}}, {{?RFC4872}}, {{?RFC4873}}, and {{!RFC8800}}.
+> A base YANG identity for supported LSP association types as defined in {{associations}}.

-CHANGE NOTE: The association-type-diversity identity, defined in {{!RFC8800}}, and the association-type-bidirectional have been added to the association-type base identity.

-RFC Editor: remove the CHANGE NOTE above and this note

 objective-function-type: